trane-project/trane-music/courses/major_pentatonic_scale/lesson_B_flat/exercise_5/front.md

-What note is degree number 5 of the B♭ major pentatonic scale?
+What note is degree number 5 of the B♭ Major Pentatonic scale?